NiraOra/AIhackathon/README.md

 The way we can use this is also as follows:

-1. Using `Julep.AI`, I implemented a simple chatbot that simply asks the user to input any article that they would like me to recommend their music for.
+1. Using `gradio`, I implemented a simple chatbot that simply asks the user to input any article that they would like me to recommend their music for.
 2. Then, using `pandas`, `nltk` and `TextBlob`, I perform a sentiment analysis on the content that the article provides me.
 As a tip, I also take the regex etc into account because if it consists of emojis then I would like it to be counted towards the sentiment analysis (to determine polarity).
 3. Then, using `scikit TfidfVectorizer`, I convert the content into a tf-idf vector so I can begin my search through similarity scores and sentiment analysis, comparing the scores for both the music and the article and gauging which similarity score ends up benefitting us.
 4. After the search, I end up returning a list of music that could be listened to while reading said article.